 Remember the following about commodities - they’re usually sold by using spec sheets, because they can be easily traded for each other.

-Think of other highly differentiated products.
-For example, think about a house - just because a house has 3 bedrooms and 2 bathrooms doesn’t mean that it looks the same as all other 3 bedroom and 2 bathroom houses.
+Consider other highly differentiated products, such as residential houses.
+Just because a house has 3 bedrooms and 2 bathrooms doesn’t mean that it's worth the same as all other 3 bedroom and 2 bathroom houses.

-Why are houses different from each other?
-Because they each have their own unique narrative, their own unique charm, their own unique target audience.
+Houses are different from one another because they have their own unique narrative, their own unique charm, their own unique target audience.
 You can’t easily trade one house for another.
+Different houses appeal to different kinds of people, and no two houses are the same.

 By reflecting thoughtfully on who you are, what your strengths are, and what your product philosophies are, you will establish your core value proposition that you bring to any organization that hires you.

-That’s very much like telemarketing, as an example.
-How annoyed are you when you pick up the phone to listen to a stranger give you a scripted, generic pitch?
+Why don't you like telemarketers?
+You don't like them because when you pick up the phone, you're listening to a stranger give you a scripted, generic pitch.

-Then, based on the research you’ve conducted, prepare yourself to craft a customized resume for the organization you want to apply for.
+Once you've conducted market research, prepare yourself to craft a customized resume for the organization you want to apply for.
 In other words, if you’re applying to 5 different organizations, you need to have 5 different resumes.

 You’d never sell your product to a prospect without modifying your sales pitch.
 Therefore, you need to do the same when you apply for product manager job opportunities.
 You must target each organization with a unique approach.